 Once the downslope is complete, the arc shuts off and the head purges gas for 15-30 seconds.
 This helps with the color and cooling process of the metal.
 Then, the weld is considered complete.

-After conducting an initial test weld, the program can be modified to best suit any needs in your application.
+After conducting an initial test weld, the program can be modified to best suit the needs in your application.